-Lots of people who hire me for Facebook ad coaching are thinking ahead: they’ve got a launch coming up and want to grow their list so they can reach even more people with their offering.
+Lots of people who hire me for Facebook ad consulting are thinking ahead: they’ve got a launch coming up and want to grow their list so they can reach even more people with their offering.
 These are some smart entrepreneurs: often times their launch is still a few months away, but they want to nail down the right strategy and prepare for it with plenty of time.

 But what about after the cart closes on your launch?
 What about all that “down” time between major marketing pushes?
 Should you be running Facebook ads then?